-But many school leaders are still left scratching their heads about which technology to adopt and which app to select.
-The question on everyone’s minds is, “How to select an app to get my school online?”
+But with so many apps available, school leaders are left scratching their heads about which technology to adopt and which app to select.
+The question on everyone’s minds is, “How to select the best app for my school?”

 Worry not!
-Here are eight tips to help school leaders figure out how to select an app for their school.
+Here are eight tips to help school leaders to get started on their school-app journey.

 1. More features does not mean better